loilo-inc/loilo-promise/README.md

 ## Android Loader Implementation

 Promise has implementation of `android.support.v4.content.Loader`.
-You can use it like Android `AsyncTaskLoader` class.
+You can use it as the Android `AsyncTaskLoader` class.

 See the following sample code.